 When choosing assessments, particularly psychometric assessments, you need to be sure about why you are using a particular test and how you intend to use the results.
-Assessments should never be used as an easy option for covering a large number of capabilities simply because it is an easy way to tick-the-box.
+Psychometric assessments should be used to inform decisions about which candidates are best suited to the role and the needs of the agency.
+Assessments should never be used as an easy option for covering many capabilities simply because it is an easy way to tick-the-box.

 Suppliers on the Talent Acquisition Scheme can give advice on the assessments that are useful for assessing specific capabilities and on assessments that are suitable for use with diversity groups such as Aboriginal and Torres Strait Islander people or people with disability.